lukateg/strength-age/README.md

 # TODO:

 check before launch:
-// - check if all components are server components if possible -- add maximum pdf size per prompt when generating text so we do not exceed AI limit per prompt
+// -- add maximum pdf size per prompt when generating text so we do not exceed AI limit per prompt
+// -- check if all components are server components if possible
+// -- check if there is better retry logic when calling the AI
+// -- check if there is better way to add chunking text prompt

 // - since a lot of logic is based on the URLS, implement fallback when user types jibrish in the url so it doesn't break your backedn and frontend
 // - remove pdfItems from getLessonData, these need to be separated